Skip to main content Skip to search Skip to main navigation

 • “Automatic tack” — This often feels like a way out for sailors but can lead to another iteration of the same problem.

 In some cases, the Optimist ends up fully head-to-wind and begins drifting backward.
-In this situation, the sailor needs to sit in the boat, push the tiller in the opposite direction, and ease the sheet significantly.
-The boat will start to back downwind to a beam reach position, where it can resume normal upwind sailing.
+In this situation, the sailor needs to sit in the boat, push the tiller to the opposite side, and ease the sheet significantly.
+The boat will begin to drift backward until it reaches a beam reach position, where it can resume normal upwind sailing.
 A common mistake here is not easing the sheet enough, so the sail catches wind too soon, and the boat points back up into the wind.

 Often, inexperienced sailors tend to rely solely on the rudder, thinking it’s the only way to control the boat in such situations.
 However, both the sheet and the tiller are essential, with one hand controlling each, and both need to be adjusted dynamically.